txzhao/Model-Control-RCV/progress_log.md

 # Progress Log

-This markdown file serves as a log file which records the progress of our project.
+This markdown file serves as a log that records the progress of our project.

 ### 2017-11-02